Getting Ready For Your Custom Experience

 For Full Buckle carriers: You may send in a new or gently used, freshly washed and pressed wrap a minimum of 2.6 meters long for full wrap conversions.
 1/2 wrap conversions can be done with 1.6+ meters.
 3/4 wrap conversions (shoulder straps with wrap on both sides) can be done with 2+ meters.

-For Reverse Half Buckle carriers: You must send in a new, unused, washed and pressed minimum of 3.6 meter long wrap for full wrap conversions.
+For Reverse Half Buckle carriers: Non-US based customers may send in a new or gently used, freshly washed and pressed wrap a minimum of 3.6 meter long wrap for full wrap conversions.
 1/2 wrap conversions can be done with 2.3+ meters.
 3/4 wrap conversions (shoulder straps with wrap on both sides) can be done with 2.7+ meters.
-Non-US based customers may send in a gently used washed and pressed wrap.

 Reverse Onbuhimo carriers: You must send in a new, unused, washed and pressed wrap of the following length (depending on your wrap strap length).